biocore/redbiom/README.md

 Load BIOM tables and sample metadata from a lot of studies into Redis to facilitate search using observation IDs or metadata.

+It is safe to say the interfaces are not stable.

 # Installation

 Needs Redis (tested with 3.2.6) and Webdis (just clone the repo).
 Also depends on BIOM (tested on 2.1.5-dev), Pandas (tested on 0.19.0), Click (tested on 6.6) and scipy (whatever BIOM is happy with).